|Quick Facts: Painting and Coating Workers|

-Employment of painting and coating workers is projected to grow 2 percent from 2019 to 2029, slower than the average for all occupations.
-Employment growth will vary by specialty and industry.
+Overall employment of painting and coating workers is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for painting and coating workers.

 Compare the job duties, education, job growth, and pay of painting and coating workers with similar occupations.